Retroperspect/UFO_blog/README.md

 Not everyone using monitor system scale their system as a Large system.
 From those that say they don't use monitoring systems they scale their IT-system as medium large.

-## Consequence of running in the dark
-Neglecting your system can either result in no changes or critical failures, however knowing if either case applies is impossible to quantify, as you won't know until you pay attention to the system, some developers feel it's not worth paying attention to the system, as the system's lifespan is too short or simple to require such care.
-Others believe they don't have enough time to pay attention as other things take focus in their work, but the worst case is developers too arrogant about their abilities to make "flawless" systems that they see no need to pay a close eye on their fully functional work.
-Whatever your reasoning may be, it's important to remember that we as humans are prone to produce errors, and it's in our best interest to pay close attention to our own mistakes, so we can avoid problems with our systems.

-Another consequence is if you have a agreement with another company it is important to be able to prove their requirements are meet.
-Without being able to observce if the requirements are meet, you will not be able to prove it.
-This is typically important if a Service level agreement has been made.
-Then it is especially important to be able to prove their requirements are meet, which is very hard if not observed.

 ## Solution
 There are more ways to solve this specific issue, but the most common and standard way in the industry is by doing real-time monitoring.
 Monitoring can be set up with real-time logging with the help of an example: [ELK stack](https://www.elastic.co/webinars/introduction-elk-stack) or capturing important metrics.